Carreau/phd-dissertation/parts/cells.rst

 severing it.
 Gelsoline is hence both a severing and a capping protein.

-Crosslinkers
+Cross-linkers
 """"""""""""

 We have seen that some proteins were able to attach to actin filament, when such a protein is able to attach to many filament at once, it can act as an attachment point between the two filament, preventing them to move with respect one to the other.
-Such proteins, are referred to as crosslinkers.
+Such proteins, are referred to as cross-linkers.

-The amount of freedom in movement between the two filament is dependant of the used crosslinker.
-For example , α-actinin will allow rotation of the two filament at their anchoring point whereas crosslinker like fascine will prefer a parallel conformation of the filament and favor the formation of actin bundles.
+The amount of freedom in movement between the two filament is dependent of the used cross-linker.
+For example , α-actinin will allow rotation of the two filament at their anchoring point whereas cross-linker like fascine will prefer a parallel conformation of the filament and favor the formation of actin bundles.

-Stabilising actin filaments
+Stabilizing actin filaments
 """""""""""""""""""""""""""

 As actin network a dynamics construct that are changing shape and properties with time, it is convenient to be able to stabilize those network.
-Tropomyosins are proteins capable to bind on the side of actin filament to stabilise them.
+Tropomyosins are proteins capable to bind on the side of actin filament to stabilize them.

 The use of phalloidin, a toxin extracted from fungus, is also common as by binding between F-actin subunits on the filament, it prevent it from